ecqin/SysArray-nMigen/README.md

  [344 398 452 506]]

 EXECUTED FOR 11 CYCLES
-Verilog written to _sim_out/systolic_array.vcd
+Verilog written to _sim_out/Systolic_Array.vcd
 ```

 ## Operation
 To perform matrix multiplication A\*B, begin by placing the left most column of A at L_in and the top most row of B at Top_in.
 The next cycle, move once column to the right in A an place that at L_in.
 Also move one row down in B and place that at Top_in.
-Once you reach the last column of A or equivalently, the last row of B, insert 0s into Top_in and L_in so that the matrix product can perculate diagonally into the systolic array sums.
+Once you reach the last column of A or equivalently, the last row of B, insert 0s into Top_in and L_in so that the matrix product can percolate diagonally into the systolic array sums.
 After a sufficient amount of cycles, the matrix product will reside in the ```SUM``` registers of the systolic array cells.

 Alternatively, you can begin another matrix multiplication, but note that the entire matrix product will never reside in the ```SUM``` registers of the systolic array cells.
 Instead, you will need a controller to diagonally scrape the sums of the systolic array cells while the products from the subsequent multiplication trickles in.